V-Sekai/manuals/docs/decisions/20210528-trial-install-of-teleport-for-kubernetes.md

-# Trial install of Gravity for Kubernetes
+# Trial install of Teleport for Kubernetes

 ## Context and Problem Statement